ZeroXSHDW/Apache-Tomcat-Password-Security-Audit/README.md

   - PowerShell remoting enabled for remote auditing.
 - **Java**: Java 8 for Tomcat 7.0; Java 11 for 8.5, 9.0, 10.0, 10.1.

-### Secure Tomcat Installation (Recommended)
+### Tomcat Installation (Not Recommended for Production Environments)

-For automated, secure installation of Tomcat (all supported versions), use the install scripts provided in the `install/` directory.
+For automated, installation of Tomcat (all supported versions), use the install scripts provided in the `install/` directory.
 These scripts handle download, extraction, Java setup, secure user configuration, and service management for both Windows and Unix.

 See [install/README.md](install/README.md) for full instructions and usage examples.